aydinmuminkorcan/user-authenticator/README.md

 ### Prerequisites

-You need to install NodeJS latest version before you do anything.
-It can be installed in various ways, but we recommend to install via nvm (Node Version Manager) a bash script used to manage multiple released Node.js versions.
-Refer to [https://nodejs.org/en/download/package-manager/#nvm]
+You need to install the latest version  of NodeJS runtime before you do anything.
+It can be installed in various ways, but we recommend to install it via nvm (Node Version Manager) a bash script used to manage multiple released Node.js versions.
+Refer to [https://nodejs.org/en/download/package-manager/#nvm] for details.

 ### Installing

-A step by step series of examples that tell you how to get a development env running

-Say what the step will be
+After you install nvm and use it to install one or more versions of nodejs, verify that you have installed them properly.

 ```
-Give the example
+nvm list
 ```

 And repeat